yum102/MDTF-diagnostics/doc/sphinx/start_install.rst

 Configure framework paths
 -------------------------

 The MDTF framework supports setting configuration options in a file as well as on the command line.
-An example of the configuration file format is provided at `framework/default_tests.jsonc <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/framework/default_tests.jsonc>`__.
+An example of the configuration file format is provided at `sample_input.jsonc <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/sample_input.jsonc>`__.
 We recommend configuring the following settings by editing a copy of this file.

 Relative paths in the configuration file will be interpreted relative to ``$CODE_ROOT``.
 The following settings need to be configured before running the framework:

-- If you've saved the supporting data in the directory structure described in :ref:`ref-supporting-data`, the default values for ``OBS_DATA_ROOT`` and ``MODEL_DATA_ROOT`` given in ``framework/default_tests.jsonc`` (``../inputdata/obs_data`` and ``../inputdata/model``, respectively) will be correct.
+- If you've saved the supporting data in the directory structure described in :ref:`ref-supporting-data`, the default values for ``OBS_DATA_ROOT`` and ``MODEL_DATA_ROOT`` given in ``sample_input.jsonc`` (``../inputdata/obs_data`` and ``../inputdata/model``, respectively) will be correct.
 If you put the data in a different location, these paths should be changed accordingly.

 - ``OUTPUT_DIR`` should be set to the desired location for output files.
 The output of each run of the framework will be saved in a different subdirectory in this location.